MichaelC001/chatgpt-in-terminal/README.md

 Input routing: the CLI first checks for local commands/mentions and runs them locally (e.g., `@memo ...` executes the memo CLI directly, bypassing the model).
 Only inputs that aren’t handled locally are sent to the model.

+Routing rules (summary):
+- `/...` slash commands and `@...` mentions are handled locally first.
+- Examples: `@memo ...` runs the memo CLI; `@x ...` posts to X; both return output to the UI without touching the model or chat history.
+- Ordinary text that doesn’t match local handlers is sent to the model and recorded in the conversation history.

 ### Related Projects

 [GPTerm implemented in C/C++](https://github.com/Ace-Radom/cGPTerm) by @Ace-Radom